 It’s common to see users blame themselves for errors they encounter in tech-related products.
 But the reality is that there’s no such thing as a “user error.”
 Your responsibility as a designer is to prevent problems from occurring as much as possible through careful research, planning, and testing—and there’s plenty of data out there to help.

-A few examples of smart error prevention in design include: form input fields turning red when they receive an invalid entry, automatic password strength calculation, smart reminders from Outlook or Gmail telling users they’ve mentioned an attachment but haven’t included one, and typos being underlined in red.
+Therefore, the fifth of our website design tips is to include smart error prevention in your design.
+A few examples of smart error prevention in practice include: form input fields turning red when they receive an invalid entry, automatic password strength calculation, smart reminders from Outlook or Gmail telling users they’ve mentioned an attachment but haven’t included one, and typos being underlined in red.

 6. Prefer recognition over recall.